johnsmccain/Chazi-Estate/INTEGRATION_SUMMARY.md

 - ✅ Manage loans and revenue distribution
 - ✅ Transfer tokens between users

-**Your real estate tokenization platform is ready for the next phase of development! 🏠🚀**
+**Your CHAZI ESTATE platform is ready for the next phase of development! 🏠🚀**